Author Stories • Narrative Craft

 Interviewer: Your drafts often weave research notes, found documents, and lyrical scenes.
 How do you design structure without losing emotional momentum?

-Ishan: I map stories the way interaction designers map product journeys—each fragment has to deliver both information and feeling.
-I maintain a wall of modular story cards that track friction, revelation, and recovery.
-Once the scaffolding is solid, I read the draft aloud start to finish.
-If the heartbeat stutters, that card moves until rhythm and structure finally agree.
+Ishan: I map stories like product journeys—each fragment delivers both information and feeling.
+Once the scaffolding is solid, I read the draft aloud and move cards until rhythm and structure agree.

 Interviewer: You collaborate with sensitivity readers, technologists, and historians.
 How do those partnerships shape the manuscript?

-Ishan: Collaboration protects the story from my blind spots.
-Sensitivity readers pressure-test lived experience.
-Engineers tell me when speculative tech breaks its own physics.
-Historians flag anachronisms in systemic language.
-The manuscript is only finished when every collaborator can point to the page where their insight altered the trajectory.
+Ishan: Collaboration protects the story from blind spots.
+The manuscript is finished only when every collaborator can point to the page where their insight changed the trajectory.

 Get Ishan's Field Notes